Category: Birds

 Northern parula sitting on a tree limb in Toronto, Ontario

-It was this past spring that Bob and I finally visited the Long Point area of Ontario during the peak period of songbird migration.
-We had a long wish list of new birds that we would like to see, and on this list was a Northern Parula.
-We failed to spot any when in that area of the province but did have one spend the afternoon in our Toronto backyard soon thereafter.
-What a pleasant surprise!
+One spring, during peak bird migration, we finally visited the Long Point area here in Ontario, Canada.
+We had a long list of birds that we hoped to see, and on the list was a Northern Parula.
+We failed to spot one at Long Point, but what a surprise when we had one spend the afternoon in our backyard soon after returning.
 Read more

 An Osprey carries branch to its nest at Carden Alvar